markymauro13/Number-War/README.md

 # Number-War
-War!
-A java game similar to the card game "War" except without the cards.
+Number War!
+A java game that makes you verse the computer in an ultimate game of chance!

 <img src = "images/numberWar.png" width = "300" height = "400">